grantgasser/advanced-lane-finding/README.md

 # Advanced Lane Finding using Computer Vision

-This is a software pipeline that identifies lane lines in a video stream.
+This is a detailed description of a software pipeline that identifies lane lines in a video stream.
 See `src/main.py` for the main script that contains the pieline.

 ## Camera Calibration
 First, I performed [camera calibration](https://docs.opencv.org/4.4.0/dc/dbb/tutorial_py_calibration.html) using chessboard images stored in `camera_cal/`: